agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 We also need to initialize the CodeInjections class.
 This will allow it to use structures like the ArchipelagoClient (send checks), and the logger (log errors and warnings), within the patches.

-This is done in `StardewArchipelago.Locations.CodeInjections.Initializers.VanillaCodeInjectionInitializer.cs`
+This is done in `StardewArchipelago.Locations.CodeInjections.Initializers.VanillaCodeInjectionInitializer.cs`.

 ![image](https://i.imgur.com/kOJehne.png)